avendael/use/README.md

 ## What would be your dream setup?

-For my dream keyboard, I want an Ergodox with either topres or buckling springs, an hhkb with buckling springs.
+For my dream keyboard, I want an Ergodox with either topres or buckling springs, and an hhkb with buckling springs.
 My dream laptop would have topres instead of scissor switches, huge SSD and RAM capacity, whatever discrete graphics card is hip, and a CPU that has Bitcoin mining mode so that I don't have to buy a separate ASIC Bitcoin miner.